dsuryd/dotNetify-Elements/DevApp/server/Docs/RadioToggle.md

-﻿The element to accept input of a single selection out of a set of options, which are visually represented as toggle buttons.
+﻿The element to accept single selection input from a set of options that are visually represented as toggle buttons.

 [inset]